plank/laravel-mediable/docs/source/media.rst

 Moving Media
 ---------------------

-You should taking caution if manually changing a media record's attributes, as you record and file could go out of sync.
+You should taking caution if manually changing a media record's attributes, as your record and file could go out of sync.

 You can change the location of a media file on disk.
 You cannot move a media to a different disk this way.